albentrang/cypress-portfolio/test_plans/deck_of_cards_api_plan.md

 - [x] Draw all the cards at once from a shuffled deck with jokers
 - [x] Draw all the cards at once from two shuffled decks
 - [x] Draw all the cards at once from two shuffled decks with jokers

+### Shuffle Main Stack of Deck Only

-- [x] Reshuffle deck without the drawn cards after drawing no cards
+- [x] Shuffle deck without the drawn cards after drawing no cards
-- [x] Reshuffle deck that has jokers without the drawn cards after drawing no cards
+- [x] Shuffle deck that has jokers without the drawn cards after drawing no cards
-- [x] Reshuffle deck without the drawn cards after drawing 1 card
+- [x] Shuffle deck without the drawn cards after drawing 1 card
-- [x] Reshuffle deck that has jokers without the drawn cards after drawing 1 card
+- [x] Shuffle deck that has jokers without the drawn cards after drawing 1 card
-- [x] Reshuffle deck without the drawn cards after drawing half the cards
+- [x] Shuffle deck without the drawn cards after drawing half the cards
-- [x] Reshuffle deck that has jokers without the drawn cards after drawing half the cards
+- [x] Shuffle deck that has jokers without the drawn cards after drawing half the cards
-- [x] Reshuffle deck without the drawn cards after drawing all the cards
+- [x] Shuffle deck without the drawn cards after drawing all the cards
-- [x] Reshuffle deck that has jokers without the drawn cards after drawing all the cards
+- [x] Shuffle deck that has jokers without the drawn cards after drawing all the cards
-- [x] Reshuffle two decks without the drawn cards after drawing no cards
+- [x] Shuffle two decks without the drawn cards after drawing no cards
-- [x] Reshuffle two decks that has jokers without the drawn cards after drawing no cards
+- [x] Shuffle two decks that has jokers without the drawn cards after drawing no cards
-- [x] Reshuffle two decks without the drawn cards after 1 card
+- [x] Shuffle two decks without the drawn cards after 1 card
-- [x] Reshuffle two decks that have jokers without the drawn cards after 1 card
+- [x] Shuffle two decks that have jokers without the drawn cards after 1 card
-- [x] Reshuffle two decks without the drawn cards after drawing half the cards
+- [x] Shuffle two decks without the drawn cards after drawing half the cards
-- [x] Reshuffle two decks that have jokers without the drawn cards after drawing half the cards
+- [x] Shuffle two decks that have jokers without the drawn cards after drawing half the cards
-- [x] Reshuffle two decks without the drawn cards after drawing all the cards
+- [x] Shuffle two decks without the drawn cards after drawing all the cards
-- [x] Reshuffle two decks that have jokers without the drawn cards after drawing all the cards
+- [x] Shuffle two decks that have jokers without the drawn cards after drawing all the cards

+### Pardial Decks

 - [x] A partial deck has the specified cards where one card is from each suit
+- [x] A "partial" deck has the specified cards where there is only one card
+- [x] A "partial" deck has the specified cards where all cards, except jokers, are in it

+### Piles

 - [x] Draw one card from a one-card pile by count
 - [x] Draw one card from a one-card pile by its card code
 - [x] Draw all cards from a whole-deck shuffled pile by count
 - [x] Draw all cards from a whole-deck shuffled pile that includes jokers by their card codes
 - [x] Put half of the shuffled deck in one pile, shuffle the cards in the first pile, bring half of those cards in the first pile to a second pile, and then draw all cards in the second pile from the bottom of it by card count
 - [x] Put half of the shuffled deck in one pile, bring half of those cards in the first pile to a second pile, shuffle the cards in the second pile, take those cards back to the first pile, shuffle the cards in the first pile, and then draw all cards in the first pile randomly by card count

+### Return Cards

 - [x] Draw a card from a shuffled deck and then return it to the deck
 - [x] Draw all cards from a shuffled deck and then return all cards to the deck
 - [x] Draw all cards from a shuffled deck with jokers and then return all cards to the deck